MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/index.md

 ## Take the next step

-Now that you know about the _kernel, planner, skills, memories,_ it's time for _connectors._
+Now that you know about the _kernel, planner, plugins, memories,_ it's time for _connectors._

 > [!div class="nextstepaction"]
 > [Learn about Connectors](/semantic-kernel/concepts-sk/connectors)